yazaroual/lodgify-movie-api-challenge/Feedback.md

 After creating the unit test, controller stub for showtimes and configured swagger, it was time to move to using the gRPC call to get the movies list.

+Fixing the gRPC call required to use the Api Key found in the `Movies API` swagger.
+I added the key to the configuration file and injected the configuration to the `ApiClientGrpc` service.
+While doing so, I moved the proto file to it's `Protos` directory and the grpc client to a `Services` directory, for clarity.
+Now we can move to working with shows !

+Thinking about the screen to create shows, I figured we would have a form where we can select a movie, an auditorium and a date.
+A price would have been nice but I noticed it was not requested by the data layer.
+I also thought that we wouldn't like to expose the grpc layer to the controller, because later we would add caching, to do so I created DTOs and updated the grpc client to return a `List<MovieDTO>` instead of grpc objects.

+A strange disparity I noticed between `MovieEntity`and the `showResponse` is that the first is expecting an ImdbId and an int for it's primary id, while the last only sends back a string id.
+This could be clarified by checking the API documentation or asking the dev team for mor information but for this exercice I will assume the Id returned by the `Movies API` is the imdbId and that the int id related to the `MovieEntity` is the unique id of this entity when associated with a show. ie, we could have a single movie associated with multiple show times and they will have as many unique ids.

 ## Requirments

 This list is priorized.